-The next layer of risk management occurs at the destination country level and is overseen by each of our full-time Country Directors.
-Our Country Directors, in conjunction with our country management teams where applicable, develop Country Risk Management Plans and Natural Disaster Plans.
-These plans, evaluate potential risks, identify precautionary measures, detail management procedures and provide contingency or evacuation strategies.
-Country Directors are furthermore charged with developing and an intelligence network to monitor on-the-ground conditions by utilizing local staff knowledge, and international reporting agencies, and participation in the Oversees Security Advisory Council- an arm of the US State Department.
-Country Directors also oversee the hiring and training of staff with certain company requirements for quality and professionalism including but not limited to background checks, age minimums, medical certifications, and in-country training workshops specific to risk management and safety.
-Our Country Directors and/or our HR Department also employ flight leaders to staff our international group flights originating from the United States to our destination countries.
+The next layer of risk management occurs at the individual country level and is overseen by each of our full-time Country Directors.
+Our Country Directors, in conjunction with our country management teams, develop Country Risk Management Plans, Program Risk Management Plans, and Natural Disaster Plans.
+These plans evaluate potential risks, identify precautionary measures, detail management procedures, and provide contingency or evacuation strategies for each region and program offered.
+Country Directors are also charged with developing an intelligence network to monitor on-the-ground conditions by utilizing local staff knowledge, international reporting agencies, and the U.S. State Department’s Overseas Security Advisory Council (OSAC).
+Country Directors also oversee the hiring and training of local staff based on company-wide requirements for quality and professionalism.
+These include, but are not limited to, background checks, age requirements, medical certifications, and in-country training workshops specific to risk management and safety.
+Our Country Directors and Human Resources Department also employ our flight leaders who staff our international group flights originating from the United States to our destination countries.

-On a third and independent level, the management of risk occurs on each of our programs through the leadership and professionalism of our guides.
-During training, our guides are taught and develop a thorough understanding of the Program Risk Management Plans for the programs they will be leading and the Critical Incident Protocol.
-Staff is trained to ensure our students’ compliance with the Rustic Pathways Student Pledge, which outlines the rules governing student behavior on programs.
-Staff also conducts in-person medical screenings with all students at the beginning of their program.
-Our guides document incidents for review by Country Directors and the Director of Risk Management and Safety.
-In this way, our three-tiered approach creates a feedback cycle for constant improvement and communication with regards to the management of risk at Rustic Pathways.
+On a third and critical level, risk management occurs on each of our programs through the leadership and professionalism of our program leaders.
+During training, our program leaders gain a thorough understanding of the Program Risk Management Plans for the trips they will be leading including specific Critical Incident Protocols to guide their actions if an incident was to occur.
+Staff members are trained to ensure students remain compliant with the Rustic Pathways Student Pledge, which outlines the rules governing student behavior on programs.
+Staff also conducts in-person medical screenings with all students at the beginning of their program to understand individual needs.
+If an illness or incident occurs, program leaders submit documented reports, which are reviewed by their Country Director and the Safety and Risk Management Director.
+In doing so, Rustic Pathways maintains a three-tiered approach allowing effective communication sharing from bottom to top of the organizational chart.

-Our students and parents must also have a role in maintaining the safety of our programs.
-We rely on our students to understand and comply with the rules of our programs, as outlined in our Student Pledge.
-These rules are distributed to all participants prior to the program and are additionally reviewed during the beginning of the program with the program leaders.
-We also expect and rely upon students and parents to fully and accurately complete our forms before the program.
-Information from our medical forms is used to properly screen students to ensure appropriate program placement.
+Our students and parents also have a role in maintaining the safety of our programs.
+We rely on our students to understand and comply with the rules of our programs and follow their program leaders’ instructions.
+Our Student Pledge is distributed to all students after their enrollment is accepted and is reviewed again in detail at the beginning of each program.
+We expect and rely on parents and students to fully and accurately complete our forms before the program — in particular, any medical or mental health information that can influence a student’s enjoyment or that of their fellow travelers.
+Information from our medical forms is kept private and used to properly screen students to ensure students are placed on an appropriate program.